mdenburger/userscript-identify-aws-console/README.md

 # Identify AWS Console Userscript

 Userscript for the AWS Console to identify the current AWS account more easily.
+Supports individual accounts as well as AWS access portal.

 The script shows the _name of the current account_ in the "search" input field in the menu bar.
 It also changes the _color of the menu bar_ based on rules in the script.
 The default rules